How to Make a Jointer Sled (Perfect for Boards & Tapering)

 Step 2: Cutting the Dovetail Tracks

-Important note: for the cross tracks, don’t cut all the way through — stop short on the side that’ll run closest to the table saw blade.
-That way, you’ll never risk the blade hitting the groove.
+NOTE: For the cross tracks, do not cut all the way through.
+Stop the groove short on the side that will be closest to the table saw blade.

 Marking dovetail track layout on MDF jointer sled